© 2020 Baptist Health. All Rights Reserved.

 - Budgeting for gifts—especially for kids who may not understand how much things cost.

-- Stress about taking time off from work.
+- Stress about work.

 - Balancing social commitments.